 Thanks to technologies like service workers, the browser can do a lot more in the background, while keeping the front end updated in real-time.
 This makes it a good option if you need an app, but can’t justify the cost.
 There will be a lot happening with progressive web apps in the next couple of years.
 Every major browser — both mobile and desktop — now supports service workers, even Apple’s Safari on MacOS and iOS.
 There are, however, still some kinks to be ironed out before Apple’s implementation is solid.

 Focus on user experience

-Besides being easily found and lightning fast, your mobile site should offer an enjoyable user experience.
+Besides being easily found and lightning fast, your mobile site should offer an enjoyable user experience — especially now Google will factor it into their algorithm.
 Find out which common tasks your customers have on your site.
 What is their search intent?
 Try to remove any obstacles and make sure users can achieve their goals quickly.
 There’s a lot you need to consider when optimizing user experience.
 Here are a couple of things you need to think about:

 - First and foremost: don’t forget your customer!

 - Make your site mobile site useful and enjoyable

 - Fix your font size: your typography needs to be top-notch.